 The ADC ensures consistency in a number of ways.

 Training is made available to individuals on the ADC register of assessors prior to each site visit.
 In some cases, a one-day workshop will also be held.
-This ensures all members of the SET have a shared understanding of the accreditation standards and process.
+This ensures all members of the Accreditation Team have a shared understanding of the accreditation standards and process.

-All Site Evaluation Teams (SETs) are chaired by an experienced person who has undertaken a minimum of three previous accreditation visits and is familiar with the ADC accreditation standards and process.
+All Accreditation Teams are chaired by an experienced person who has undertaken a minimum of three previous accreditation visits and is familiar with the ADC accreditation standards and process.

-An ADC staff member is part of every SET.
+An ADC staff member is part of every Accreditation Team.
 This ensures the process runs appropriately, consistently and also for the sharing of experience across multiple accreditation visits.

-Finally, all SET reports are presented to the ADC/DC(NZ) accreditation committee which oversees all of the organisation’s program accreditation activities, ensuring consistency in the approach and outcomes of all SETs.
+Finally, all Accreditation Team reports are presented to the Accreditation Committee which oversees all of the organisation’s program accreditation activities, ensuring consistency in the approach and outcomes of all Accreditation Team.